DELIVERYRETURNSGENERALSHOPPINGSOURCING & SUSTAINABILITY

 Our bespoke shirts are made in our own sample room and office based out of Sri Lanka, where we employ our own team of highly skilled tailors.Where do you source your raw materials?

 We source our fabrics and yarns from various leading fabric mills across the globe.
-From SS20 onwards our purchasing policy on new woven and jersey fabrics will involve using Better Cotton Initiative (BCI) accredited cotton only*.
+Our purchasing policy on new woven and jersey fabrics is Organic or Better Cotton Initiative (BCI) accredited cotton only*.

 Our knitwear yarns are purchased from Turkey and Italy and follow all ISO and OEKO-TEK standards.
 Where possible we purchase BCI cotton yarn, however we are sometimes restricted by the factory/mill minimum order quantities.

-Where appropriate we also use recycled polyesters and organic cottons.
+Where appropriate we also use recycled polyesters.
 For swimwear we are trailblazing a specialist fabric made from recycled plastic bottles.
 All plastic bottles labeled with #1 on the bottom have the same chemistry make-up as polyester known as PET (polyethylene terephthalate) allowing plastic bottle flakes to be transformed into fabric perfect for swimwear.
 This polyester fibre is made of 100% recycled plastic, comprised mostly of post-consumer plastic bottles.

 All our buttons are strictly all non-plastic and have been since we launched.
-We use natural only buttons, including; mother of pearl, shell, coconut, wood, and corozo. * Occasionally we may purchase 'dead stock' fabrics from mills where they have over produced quantities.
-We cannot guarantee if this will be BCI cotton, but by using cotton that would otherwise be wasted, we feel this is in some way a form of 'up cycling'.
+We use natural only buttons, including; mother of pearl, shell, coconut, wood, and corozo. * Occasionally we purchase 'dead stock' fabrics from mills where they have over-produced quantities.
+We cannot guarantee if this will be BCI cotton, but by using cotton that would otherwise be wasted, we feel this is in some way a form of 'up-cycling' and avoiding surplus materials.

 What is BCI Cotton?